onivim/oni/README.md

 ### Usage

-#### QuickOpen
+#### Fuzzy Finder

-QuickOpen is a quick and easy way to switch between files.
+Fuzzy Finder is a quick and easy way to switch between files.
 It's similiar in goal to the Ctrl-P plugin, and the built-in functionality editors like VSCode and Atom provide.

 ##### Entry point
-- `<C-p>` - show the QuickOpen menu
+- `<C-p>` - show the Fuzzy Finder menu

 ##### Commands
-- `<C-n>` - navigate to next entry in the QuickOpen menu
+- `<C-n>` - navigate to next entry in the Fuzzy Finder menu
-- `<C-p>` - navigate to the previous entry in the QuickOpen menu
+- `<C-p>` - navigate to the previous entry in the Fuzzy Finder menu
-- `<Enter>` - select a QuickOpen item
+- `<Enter>` - select a Fuzzy Finder item
-- `<Esc>` - close the QuickOpen menu
+- `<Esc>` - close the Fuzzy Finder menu

-By default, QuickOpen uses `git ls-files` to get the available files in the directory, but if git is not present, it will fallback to a non-git strategy.
+By default, Fuzzy Finder uses `git ls-files` to get the available files in the directory, but if git is not present, it will fallback to a non-git strategy.

-The QuickOpen strategy can be configured by the `editor.quickOpen.execCommand`, and must be a shell command that returns a list of files, separated by newlines.
+The Fuzzy Finder strategy can be configured by the `editor.quickOpen.execCommand`, and must be a shell command that returns a list of files, separated by newlines.

 ### Configuration